Performance

 Music licensing companies, authorised by record labels, collect revenue from these companies and distribute it to the relevant artists and producers.

-Revenue from the use of sound recordings in broadcast and public performance saw an increase of 8.8% in 2022, building on the growth of the prior year and surpassing pre-pandemic levels of revenue in this area.
+Revenue from the use of sound recordings in broadcast and public performance saw an increase of 9.5% in 2023, building on the growth of the prior year.

 Despite growth in the past couple of years, there is still plenty of untapped potential in the performance rights market